ryanblock/august-connect/readme.md

 - Please fork and submit PRs against `master`
 - Make sure unit tests pass
-- Integration tests should also pass, but are not automated
+- Integration tests should also pass, but are **not automated**
-  - Ensure you are using a valid API key¹
-  - Run integration tests locally against your own hardware and valid session
   - Because we wouldn't want real doors getting locked and unlocked in the real world, integration tests are not part of the automated test suite
+  - To run them, ensure you are using a valid API key¹, and test them against your own hardware with a valid session

 ---